-Welcome to the AIDS Memorial at Willow Branch Park.
-We envision the permanent installation of a public art project in the form a bridge, arch and spire dedicated to Northeast Florida citizens lost to AIDS.
+Welcome to the AIDS Memorial at Willowbranch Park.
+We envision the permanent installation of a public art project in the form of a bridge, arch, and spire dedicated to Northeast Florida citizens lost to AIDS.
 In a decade, we plan this monument to be nationally recognized for its beauty and symbolism.

-Below is the explaination of the memorial from architect Scott Fraser
+Below is the explanation of the Memorial from architect Scott Fraser

 Bridge of Sighs

-The first sign occurs because of who you are and why you are here visiting the Memorial.
+The first sigh occurs because of who you are and why you visit the Memorial.
 The second sigh is inspired by the realization that you must cross a bridge of glass.
 The third is a sigh of relief upon a successful crossing.
 The fourth sigh?
 The names.
-All the names of those who have crossed a bridge that we cannot, yet.
+All the names of those who have crossed a bridge that we cannot yet.

 How can we make a bridge out of trees?
 How does Nature do it?
 Nature does it with fallen trees.
 Fallen trees symbolize our fallen friends.

-Perhaps some will consider the bridge impassable at first look.
-This is symbolic of the fact that we cannot “cross the bridge”; we cannot make that transition at this time.
+Some will consider the bridge impassable at first look.
+This is symbolic of the fact that we cannot “cross the bridge”; we cannot make that transition now.

-There are brick-paved paths leading to and away from the bridge.
-The path to the bridge is paved with red bricks.
+Brick-paved paths are lead to and away from the bridge.
+The way to the bridge is paved with red bricks.
 Red bricks symbolize blood and life.
 The path leading away from the bridge is paved with yellow bricks.
 Yellow bricks represent purification and refined gold.
-Yellow bricks remind us that we are “not in Kansas anymore”.
+Yellow bricks remind us that we are “not in Kansas anymore.”
 (Wizard of Oz reference)